-In this interview, Schmidt discusses growing up in an integrated neighborhood and attending integrated schools on the Eastside of Detroit in the 1940s and 50s.
-She discusses being pregnant and the mother of a toddler during the 1967 civil disturbance…
+In this interview, Schmidt discusses growing up in an integrated neighborhood and attending integrated schools on the east side of Detroit in the 1940s and fifties.
+She discusses being pregnant and the mother of a toddler during the 1967 civil…

 Sue Scherwitz recounts the unusual details of her wedding which took place during the unrest on July 28, 1967.

-Deborah Chenault Green recalls her vivid memories living in the 12th Street neighborhood during the unrest in 1967.
+Deborah Chenault Green recalls her vivid memories living in the Twelfth Street neighborhood during the unrest in 1967.
 She also shares some of her poetry inspired by these events.

 Judith Brown was a 23-year-old student at Wayne State in July 1967.
 She recalls her experiences living in the Jeffries Housing Project including interactions with the police and local businesses.